Thevic16/trainee-scala-module-6-project/README.md

 # Project Akka Restaurant Reviews.

+# Project Task/Challenge.
+As a big data project, the challenge was to select a dataset with a least 1 Gb of information and 15 columns and with good business logic to work with.

+In this case, the selected dataset was a restaurant dataset that analyzed reviews of users of restaurants before and after covid-19 pandemic.

+From the previously mentioned dataset, it was required to create API REST that allows registering users, and restaurants and also creating reviews about the restaurants.
+Additionally, other services that were indispensable were the recommendations of restaurants by categories, by favorite categories of a specific user, and also by location.

+Project Solution.
+The solution of the project was implemented in Scala language using the Akka toolkit as the base core to come up with the final outcome.

 # Dataset.
 Description: This dataset contains reviews made by users of restaurants in all parts of the world.